Core i9-10900X vs Ryzen 9 5900HX

 So, is Ryzen 9 5900HX better than Core i9-10900X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 9 5900HX is ahead with a 4.3% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core i9-10900X pulls ahead with 0.8% better PassMark.
 Core i9-10900X also has the bigger cache pool with 20.3% larger total L3 cache (19 MB vs 16 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i9-10900X is the better fit.
+For streaming, content creation, and heavier multitasking, Core i9-10900X is the stronger fit.
 You are getting 0.8% better PassMark, backed by 10 cores and 20 threads.
-It also carries the larger cache pool with 20.3% larger total L3 cache (19 MB vs 16 MB).
+It also has the larger cache pool with 20.3% larger total L3 cache (19 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 9 5900HX is the smarter buy today.
-Ryzen 9 5900HX is $324 cheaper on MSRP at $266 MSRP versus $590 MSRP, and it gives you a 4.3% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Core i9-10900X is still stronger for heavier multi-core work with 0.8% better PassMark.
-It is also 120.0% better value on MSRP (83.5 vs 37.9 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 9 5900HX is the better buy right now.
+Ryzen 9 5900HX comes in $324 cheaper on MSRP at $266 MSRP versus $590 MSRP, and it still gives you a 4.3% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Core i9-10900X is still stronger for heavier multi-core work with 0.8% better PassMark.
+It is also 120.0% better value on MSRP (83.5 vs 37.9 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?